-Definite-lived intangible assets, are amortized on a straight-line basis over their estimated useful lives or on an accelerated method of amortization that is expected to reflect the estimated pattern of economic use.
+Definite-lived intangible assets are amortized on a straight-line basis over their estimated useful lives or on an accelerated method of amortization that is expected to reflect the estimated pattern of economic use.
 In-process research and development (IPR&D) assets are considered indefinite-lived intangible assets until completion or abandonment of the associated research and development (R&D) efforts.
 Upon completion of the projects, the IPR&D assets are reclassified to technology-based intangible assets and amortized over their estimated useful lives.

-As of April 29, 2017 and October 29, 2016, the Company's intangible assets consiste ed of the following o. --- --------------------- ----
+As of July 29, 2017 and October 29, 2016, the Company's intangible assets consisted of th ne following: --- ---------------